hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 **Have you remained in contact since those days?**

->No. I exiled myself to England from 1967 through Jan 1971, and Maeder socialised with my sister Colleen, and her husband Mike Taylor, while Mike studied Archaelogy at UCT.
-So, I remained in touch via Colleen
+>No. I exiled myself to England from 1967 through Jan 1971, and Maeder was in touch with my sister Colleen, and her husband Mike Taylor, while Mike studied Archaelogy at UCT.
+I remained in touch via Colleen.

 **Did you see one another sporadically over the years, or not at all until recently?**

->When Maeder started _Toverberg Indaba_, Colleen (who loved a road trip) and I (who love a train trip, although I did once drive down) would sometimes head down from Johannesburg to type-set the paper.
-We used _WordPerfect 5.1_ in those days!

->Both of us were greatly impressed with Maeder's courage and innovation starting a tri-lingual newspaper in Colesberg, and wanted to do our bit.
+>When Maeder started _Toverberg Indaba_, Colleen (who loved a road trip) and I (who love a train trip) would sometimes head down from Johannesburg to type-set the paper.
+We used _WordPerfect 5.1_ in those days (the 80s).
+Both of us were greatly impressed with Maeder's courage and innovation starting a tri-lingual newspaper in Colesberg, and wanted to do our bit.
 It was impressive enough to just **start a newspaper**, let alone a liberal one, and in three languages!

 **Why here, the Great Karoo?**